Monique Conti: Early life

 Conti was born in Fitzroy, Victoria.
 She studied at Maribyrnong College in her secondary school years, and looked up to other Australian dual-sport athletes such as Ellyse Perry and fellow footballer/basketballer and AFL Women's player Erin Phillips.

 Conti started playing football from the age of ten, playing with boys at the Essendon Doutta Stars Football Club until the age of 14 and then in the Melbourne University under-18 youth girls team until the age of 17, making the Vic Metro and All-Australian teams in all three years playing at that level.
 In September 2016, Conti was one of 15 players from around Australia selected in level 2 of the inaugural AFL Women's academy.
-Conti played for the Calder Cannons in the TAC Cup Girls in 2017 alongside current AFL Women's players such as AFL Women's Rising Star winners Chloe Molloy and Madison Prespakis, and was coached by current player Alicia Eva.
+Conti played for the Calder Cannons in the TAC Cup Girls in 2017 alongside current AFL Women's players such as AFL Women's Rising Star winners Chloe Molloy and Maddy Prespakis, and was coached by current player Alicia Eva.
 Earlier in the year, at a testing day prior to the five-round season, she ranked first among TAC Cup Girls players in both the 20-metre sprint and agility test.
 Conti also played for Melbourne University in the VFL Women's (VFLW) in 2017 before being drafted.

 Conti started playing basketball from the age of five, playing with the Melbourne Tigers for the entirety of her junior basketball years and in the South East Australian Basketball League (SEABL) in 2017 and 2018.
 Prior to the creation of the AFL Women's, Conti had aspirations to play college basketball in the United States from a young age, and received offers from over thirty schools to play there at the age of 16, but instead committed to studying at Deakin University, which was aligned with the Melbourne Boomers, allowing her to continue her studies and to continue playing basketball at national level, along with football.
 She began studying a business degree there in 2018 while also part of its Elite Athlete program.

 Basketball career

 National team

-Conti made her junior international debut at the 2016 U17 World Championship in Spain with the U17 Sapphires.
-Conti lead the Sapphires to their inaugural title in Spain.
-After snapping team USA's 28-game win streak at U17 level, Australia went on to take home Gold.
+Conti made her junior international debut at the 2016 U17 World Championship in Spain with the Australian Sapphires, helping the team win the gold medal.
 Alongside two of her teammates, Conti was named to the All-Tournament Team.
+She went on to compete at the 2016 FIBA Oceania U18 Championship, where she won another gold medal, and then at the 2017 FIBA U19 World Cup.

 WNBL

 Melbourne Boomers

 Conti began her professional career with the Melbourne Boomers in the Women's National Basketball League (WNBL) in the 2016–17 season, where she remained through 2019–20 season.
 Prior to the 2019–20 finals, Conti sought a release from her contract over conflicts between her basketball and football commitments.
 The release allowed her to play from the opening round of the AFLW season, but saw her give up the final year of her Boomers contract.

+In June 2023, Conti re-joined the Boomers for the 2023–24 WNBL season.